mariahquery/weather-guru/README.md

-# weather-guru
+# Weather Guru ⛅
-A very simple vue app to check the weather at desired location
+A very simple vue app to check the weather at the desired location